jcarterlab/Risky-Business/R/Risky-Business.md

 **1) Scraping:**

-A database of local newspapers in the emerging world is scraped three times a week, beginning February 7 2022.
+A database of over 250 local newspapers in the emerging world is scraped three times a week, beginning 7 February 2022.

 **2) Regex:**

-Regex strings (including keywords, actor/action combinations and hyperbolic situations) are used to create a series of word banks.
+A sereis of regex strings (including keywords, actor/action combinations and hyperbolic situations) are used to create five political violence (PV) word banks.

 **3) Labeling:**

-The word banks are then used to label headlines according to 5 political violence risks before being manually checked/adjusted for accuracy.
+These word banks are then used to label the headlines according to five PV risks, including military conflict, organized crime, regime instability, social unrest and terrorism.